Dacia Duster review - Practicality, comfort and boot space

 Those generous proportions translate into a good-size cabin.
 You step up into the Duster, rather than down like you do into a standard hatchback, which cements the SUV feel.
 Open the tall and wide doors to reveal a passenger compartment large enough to seat five adults.

 Head, leg and kneeroom are adequate regardless of where you’re sitting, while adults could sit three abreast in the rear without a problem.
-Be warned: the entry-level Duster doesn’t feature a height-adjustable driver’s seat, while the passenger seat doesn’t move up or down, regardless of trim level.
-This might be an issue for tall people.
-Thankfully, the outer rear seats feature Isofix points for child seats.
+The outer rear seats feature Isofix points for child seats, and Comfort and Prestige versions include a useful 1.1-litre storage bin and extra USB ports at the rear.

 The door pockets are a decent size, with a cup-holder and storage tray in front of the chunky gearstick and another tray between the front seats.
 The size of the glovebox is little more than adequate, although you do get a handy tray running along the top of the dashboard in front of the passenger seat.